rigaya/QSVEnc/QSVEncC_Options.en.md

 Model files can be downloaded from [https://github.com/rigaya/HWEnc-onnx-models/releases](https://github.com/rigaya/HWEnc-onnx-models/releases).
 Download the zip archive, extract it to an arbitrary directory, and specify that directory.

+The release archives do not contain ST-DeInt or DDD models, or the deinterlacer manifest.
+ST-DeInt's upstream license is Unknown, and DDD's distribution source and license are unconfirmed.
+Generate or place those files separately, verify their rights and licenses, and generate `onnx_deint_models.json` with `run_all.py` before using `--vpp-onnx-deint`.

 ```
 --vpp-onnx-model-dir C:\models\HWEnc-onnx-models